 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-While the Portfolio may use derivatives for hedging, including synthetic short hedging, efficient portfolio management and/or other investment purposes, it will not use derivatives to promote environmental or social characteristics.
+While the Portfolio may use derivatives for efficient portfolio management, investment purposes and/or hedging, it will not use derivatives to promote environmental or social characteristics.